We are no longer updating this page and it is not optimised for mobile devices.

-These programs explore subjects related to the content of permanent and temporary exhibitions, to the Museum's themes, collections and research, and to historic and contemporary issues.
-In 2007–08, the Museum attracted 33,297 participants to its public programs and had its most successful year yet for school visits, with approximately 87,266 students attending from over 1500 schools.
+These programs explore subjects related to permanent and temporary exhibitions; the Museum's themes, collections and research; and historic and contemporary issues.
+In 2008–09 the Museum attracted 29,649 participants to its public programs and had its most successful year yet for school visits, with approximately 86,457 students attending from approximately 2000 schools.

-The Museum develops these programs to ensure they are accessible to a wide range of audiences and to represent the diversity of the Australian community.
-Specific examples include the third Latin America Film Festival, held in association with Latin American embassies, and programs targeting people with disabilities, created to accompany the Papunya Painting exhibition.
+The Museum develops these programs to ensure they are accessible to a wide range of audiences and represent the diversity of the Australian community.

 For families and children

-School holiday programs were linked to temporary and permanent exhibitions, and to regular events such as NAIDOC Week (celebrating Aboriginal and Torres Strait Islander culture through storytelling, workshops and the third annual didjeridu competition).
-The Museum also supported important community events, such as Children's Week, recognising that children and families are core audiences for the Museum.
+School holiday programs were also linked to regular events such as NAIDOC Week, celebrating Aboriginal and Torres Strait Islander culture through storytelling, dance workshops and the fourth annual didjeridu competition.
+Recognising that children and families are core audiences, the Museum also supported important community events such as Children's Week.

 |2005||A Day in the Extremes||4105|